firasdib/snapper/README.md

 - Sanity checks the array
 - Runs `touch` if necessary
 - Runs `diff` before attempting to `sync`
-- Allows you to abort execution if thresholds broken
 - Allows you to pre-hash before syncing
+- Allows you to automatically re-run `sync` if snapraid recommends it
+- Allows you to run snapraid with a lower priority to keep server and drives responsive
+- Allows you to abort execution if configurable thresholds are broken
 - Allows you to `scrub` after `sync`
-- Logs the raw snapraid output as well as nicely formatted text
+- Logs the raw snapraid output as well as formatted text
 - Creates a nicely formatted report and sends it via email or discord

 **This project is a work in progress, and can change at any time.**